Omar-p/learning-notes/aws/aws.md

   - single put upload limit to 5GB of data as maximum.

 - Multipart Upload
   - Data is broken up
   - Min data size 100MB for multipart
-- broken to 10000 max parts, 5MB -> 5GB. last piece can be smaller
+  - broken to 10k max parts, 5MB -> 5GB. last piece can be smaller
   - Parts can fail, and be restarted.
   - transfer rate = speed of all parts.

-  S3 Accelerated Transfer(OFF by default)
+- S3 Accelerated Transfer(OFF by default)
   - use network of aws Edge Location
   - restrictions to enable it:
     - the bucket name cannot contain periods, and it needs to be DNS compatible in its naming.
   - when upload data to S3, instead going to it directly, it immediately enters the closest best performing AWS edge location
     - reaching edge location occur over public internet, but geogeraphically its really close.
       - Edge location transit the data over AWS global network which is directly under the control of AWS. tends to have a direct link between these lcoations and other areas of the AWS global network, in this case, the S3 bucket.
+    - public internet is not designed for speed, it is designed for flexiaility and resiliance.

 ---